blair3003/postie/README.md

 # Postie

-Postie is a progessive web application, built using the MERN stack, that provides a community of authenticated users to post and comment on images.
+Postie is a progressive web application, built using the MERN stack, that provides a community of authenticated users a platform to post and comment on images.

 https://postie.onrender.com